ZmnRobin/original-dish-frontend/README.md

-# Getting Started with Create React App
+# The Original Dish Web App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+See The live project in this URL [The Original Dish](https://the-original-dish.web.app/).

 ## Available Scripts